Press Releases

 ###

 ABI is the largest multi-disciplinary, nonpartisan organization dedicated to research and education on matters related to insolvency.
 ABI was founded in 1982 to provide Congress and the public with unbiased analysis of bankruptcy issues.
-The ABI membership includes over 13,000 attorneys, accountants, bankers, judges, professors, lenders, turnaround specialists and other bankruptcy professionals, providing a forum for the exchange of ideas and information.
+The ABI membership includes more than 13,000 attorneys, accountants, bankers, judges, professors, lenders, turnaround specialists and other bankruptcy professionals, providing a forum for the exchange of ideas and information.
 For additional information on ABI, visit www.abiworld.org.
 For additional conference information, visit http://www.abiworld.org/conferences.html

 Contact: John Hartgen